LibrariesHacked/librarylab/ideas.md

 Over time this page will grow with ideas of projects.

+## Prototypes

 ### Libraries at home
-In progress
-{: .label .label-green }

-**Description**.
-Provide a single portal for displaying key public information about UK library services.
+Provide a single portal for displaying public information about UK library services.
+Particularly information for using library services at home such as ebooks, videos, blogs, and podcasts.

 More information at the [libraries at home](/libraries-at-home) pages.